Fallen-Breath/more-statistics/README.md

 Criteria: `minecraft.custom:minecraft.break_bedrock`

+## ender_pearl_one_cm

+When the player uses an ender pearl to teleport, the value of this statistic will increase the distance between the teleportation's origin position and destination position

+Criteria: `minecraft.custom:minecraft.ender_pearl_one_cm`

 ## firework_boost

 Increases when a player uses a firework rocket to speed up in elytra flight

 Criteria: `minecraft.custom:minecraft.firework_boost`

-## ender_pearl_one_cm
+## mend_durability

-When the player uses an ender pearl to teleport, the value of this statistic will increase the distance between the teleportation's origin position and destination position
+Increases when a player repair an item with mending enchantment

-Criteria: `minecraft.custom:minecraft.ender_pearl_one_cm`
+Criteria: `minecraft.custom:minecraft.mend_durability`

 # Scoreboard Criterion